mattclegg/silverstripe-doc-restructuring/master/cms/docs/server-requirements.md

 *  Apache with mod_rewrite and "AllowOverride All" set
 *  IIS 7.x with [URL Rewrite Module](http://www.iis.net/expand/URLRewrite) (installer supported in SilverStripe 2.4+)

-SilverStripe //may// work on the following, but it has not been tested by the core team:
+SilverStripe *may* work on the following, but it has not been tested by the core team:

 *  IIS 5 and 6
 *  lighttpd